-Taught every winter, INT 100WS (Women's Studies) students learn about information resources and library services for researching women's, feminist, and gender issues.
+Taught every winter, FEMST 100WS (Women's Studies) students learn about information resources and library services for researching women's, feminist, and gender issues.
 The course is designed to teach students how to use research tools critically and effectively.
 Emphasis will be placed on how to efficiently locate and access women's, feminist, and gender studies information in specialized reference books, library catalogs, subject specific article databases, women's studies article databses, and digital archives containing primary source materials.
 Central to the course will be the assessment of the challenges in identifying, evaluating and applying information resources to academic research.

 Success in the course will require a commitment to thinking critically about women's studies scholarship, and the production, organization, and dissemination of scholarly communications.
 Success will also require developing the skills necessary to retrieve information from a variety of print and electronic resources.
 In the process, students will learn about the social, economic and political aspects of scholarly communications.

-INT 100WS satisfies the Area C upper division elective requirement for feminist studies majors.
+FEMST 100WS satisfies the Area C upper division elective requirement for feminist studies majors.

 - Understanding how scholarly information is produced, organized, and disseminated